Get to Know Forestville

-If you follow the two-lane Highway 116 as it winds its way through central Sonoma County's Russian River Valley, the ribbon of roadway becomes known as Front Street for the three blocks where it bisects “downtown” Forestville (pop.
+If you follow the two-lane Highway 116 as it winds its way through central Sonoma County's Russian River Valley, the ribbon of roadway becomes known as Front Street for the three blocks where it bisects 'downtown' Forestville (pop.
 3,293).

-That's appropriate for this laid-back, slow-it-down, family-oriented community where coffee shops roast their own beans, dining options vary from down-home to gourmet, and the Ideal Hardware store stocks just about everything you might need - including license plate holders with the town's unofficial motto, “Forestville, The Good Life.”
+That's appropriate for this laid-back, slow-it-down, family-oriented community where coffee shops roast their own beans, dining options vary from down-home to gourmet, and the Ideal Hardware store stocks just about everything you might need - including license plate holders with the town's unofficial motto, 'Forestville, The Good Life.'

 Forestville was the home of the first powered sawmill in California, as well as a chair factory that at the time was the largest manufacturing plant in Sonoma County.

-Dining options in Forestville include burgers, pizza, deli delights, Italian, Mexican, and more.
-Just outside of town, the Michelin-starred Farmhouse Inn & Restaurant offers superb service, a fantastic wine list and a seasonal farm-to-table gourmet menu.
+Another great choice in the heart of downtown is Backyard, known for it's locally-sourced fresh ingredients and non-gmo, organic and sustainable practices.
+Just outside of town, the Michelin-starred restaurant at the Farmhouse Inn offers superb service, a fantastic wine list and a seasonal farm-to-table gourmet menu.

 Find more info about things to do in Sonoma County.